SaHHiiLL/JClash/README.md

 *Note:- majority of the code from this repository is taken from [clashAPI](https://github.com/Lycoon/clash-api)*

 ## What's the difference?
 JClash provides dynamic key handling based on your Ip.
-JClash removes the need for you to create a token and link it to your IP, this allows you to focus carelessly change run your application withotu having to create a new key everytime.
+JClash removes the need for you to create a token and link it to your IP, this allows you to focus carelessly run your application withotu having to create a new key everytime your system changes Ip.

 ## Requirements
 - java 15 or above